 Our workshops will be held either in East London (Stratford) or in West London (Edgware Road) and, subject to funding, in other London locations.
 All workshops are run on a first come first served basis so do contact us to book your place.

 Click here for details of our free workshops happening in West London in November and December 2017 .
-These workshops are open to clients living in the boroughs within Greater London.
+These workshops are open to clients living in all boroughs within Greater London.